 Focal offers impressive customer service options.
 On top of your Focal dealers' return policy, you can purchase an additional service package called Focal Care.
 This service package gives you a five-year protection plan that covers potential damage to your studio monitors.
 If you need to send your studio monitors in for an assessment, repair, or even a total replacement, Focal will ship you a pair of loaner monitors overnight so that you never have to stop creating music.
 You have the entire standard warranty period to purchase Focal Care if it’s something you’re interested in.

 If Focal Care is of significant importance to you, and you’re willing to spend a little extra cash on the inverted dome tweeter design and shelving features that the Focal Alpha 65 delivers, you won’t be disappointed with these studio monitors.
-For further information, you can view the full list of Alpha 65 tech specs here.

 The Kali Audio LP-6 has almost no worthy competition around the $150 price range, and it integrates well with most home studio thanks to the built-in boundary EQ.
 ADAM Audio’s T7V monitors are a good fit if you're looking for big brand-name studio monitors at an entry-level price—just make sure to position them away from a wall.
 Finally, the Focal Alpha 65s deliver impressive tweeter technology, highly-adjustable LF and HF shelving knobs, as well as the ability to purchase Focal Care.